blueberrymusic/2D-Animation-and-Interaction/README.md

 video it's used in.
 These sketches demonstrate the techniques being discussed, and also show how I made the visuals used in every video.

-I'm offering everything here for free, and as-is.
-I don't guarantee that the programs are free of errors, and I don't assert that they're fit for any application.
-They're offered here as educational reference resources only.

 The programs were written for Processing 1.2.
 The current version is Processing 2.
 I believe that the programs all run, but some may not, or there may be compaitbility or performance issues.